ClonyPDF home

 Phone camera setup

 Use the rear camera, not the front-facing one, for sharper detail.
 Hold the phone at eye level, about an arm's length away, and have someone else take the photo rather than using a timer and a wall mirror.
+Switch off portrait mode, background blur and any beautification filter — these alter facial geometry and are detected.

 Lighting